Amazon Prime day: the best electric shaver deals from Philips and Braun are pretty awesome

 - Shop all Philips OneBlade deals

 The current state of the art in Braun shavers, this version of the Series 9 comes with a charging station that deep cleans the blades with alcohol.
 The 5 synchronized shaving elements of the Series 9 mean you get smoother with fewer strokes.
-It's not exactly unusual for this shaver to be at this price, but it is as cheap as it's currently going to get, at least at Amazon.View Deal
+This is right at the lower end of sales prices on this shaver.View Deal

 Braun Series 9 9340s £189 | Was £450 | Save £261 at Amazon